-On World AIDS Day, let’s celebrate “undetectable equals untransmittable” and the inspiring efforts of communities to end the epidemic.
+On World AIDS Day (Dec.
+1), we celebrated “undetectable equals untransmittable” and the inspiring efforts of communities to end the epidemic.

 When her husband Anthony Gitau eventually found the pills, Beatrice could no longer hide her condition.
 “I am HIV-positive,” she told him.

 Immediately, Anthony went to the health facility to check his HIV status.
 The HIV-testing counselor there was more curious than respectful: “Is this your wife, or someone you picked from the streets?”
 Yes, Beatrice was his wife, Anthony replied, and they had lived together for 7 years in central Kenya’s Murang’a County.